Mendip is a 4-ply yarn spun in the UK from wool from a single flock of Shetland-cross sheep that graze the Mendip Hills in South-West England.

 The wool is sourced from an eco-farm less than 20 miles from where I live.
 Effectively the wool is a by-product, as the sheep are raised primarily for meat.
 They are part of a holistic management system to regenerate the soil where they graze, adding back nutrients to land that was previously dedicated to mining.

-The wool is scoured, then spun at a small mill in Yorkshire.
+The wool is scoured, then spun at one of two small mills; one in Yorkshire and one in west Wales.
 There are no plastic fibres and no superwash process involved – this means that this yarn, and whatever is made from it, will biodegrade.
 I do use synthetic dyes, but always ensure that the dye is exhausted in the pots so none is returned into the water system.

 Caia baby alpaca